 Any current contracts for in scope services must consider transition as part of a value for money assessment before exercising an option to extend.
-Transition guidance can be access via the Finance website.
+Transition guidance can be access via Dynamic Sourcing for Panels (DS4P).

 8. How to opt-in to use the Panel